-- An incision becomes red. - There is drainage or blood around the incision. - An incision becomes more tender or swollen. - An incision begins to separate (pull apart). - Your child throws up more than once or has diarrhea that does not go away after a day. - Fever over 101°F - The stomach becomes distended (full and firm) or your child acts as if it hurts. - Your child cannot have a bowel movement. - Pain is not controlled by the medicine the doctor told you to give.
+- An incision becomes red. - There is drainage or blood around the incision. - An incision becomes more tender or swollen. - An incision begins to separate (pull apart). - Your child throws up more than once or has diarrhea that does not go away after a day. - Fever over 101°F by mouth or 102°F rectally. - The stomach becomes distended (full and firm) or your child acts as if it hurts. - Your child cannot have a bowel movement. - Pain is not controlled by the medicine the doctor told you to give.